mmckinley53/app-for-k8sdemo/readme.md

 ## Instructions for use

-1. Fork the repo
-2. Clone repo locally
+1. Clone the repo locally
-3. Build Docker iamge `docker image build -t <tag> .` from within the root directory of the repo
+2. Build Docker iamge `docker image build -t <tag> .` from within the root directory of the repo
-4. Push image to container registry
+3. Push image to container registry
-5. Run container/Pod using the created image
+4. Run container/Pod using the created image